 Treatment and prognosis

-Surgical resection (either open or increasingly endoscopic) is the treatment of choice, usually performed after pre-operative embolization to help with hemostasis.
-The embolization may be performed up to five days before.
-Irradiation may be an option if surgery is not possible or only incomplete resection achieved 2,4,6.
+Surgical resection (either open or, increasingly, endoscopic) is the treatment of choice, usually performed after preoperative embolization to help with hemostasis.
+The embolization may be performed up to five days prior to surgery.
+Irradiation may be an option if surgery is not possible or only incomplete resection has been achieved 2,4,6.